 If you like it, you can share the PWA with just a brief URL not more than ten characters.

 PWA apps always provide up-to-date content due to the service worker update process.

 Lack of Support

 Since PWA is still an emerging technology, however, all browsers don’t support it fully.
 Google Chrome for Android, Mozilla Firefox for Android, Edge for Android are supporting PWA. iOS supports only a handful of features right now.
 Incoming updates, iOS is expected to support PWA fully.

 These apps have quite limited access to the hardware and software features as compared to the native app.

 Examples of PWA

 Are you a shopping freak, who just love to spend their time adding items to their cart (and sometimes ended up buying them), then you must be aware of Alibaba.
 Yes, you heard it right.
-This is one major example of PWA app, which lets you shop from across the globe most conveniently.
+This is one major example of the PWA app, which lets you shop from across the globe most conveniently.

 What about Pinterest which is a plethora of images, from where you get the inspiration for your wedding decorations to life-changing inspirational quotes to healthy dieting tips, is a PWA app.